brycie-boy/The_Cosmos/Right Intention.md

 ## Right Intention  #🧠

-Right intention, part if [[The Nobel Eightfold Path]], consists of the intention of:
+Right intention, part of [[The Nobel Eightfold Path]], consists of the intention of:

 - renunciation
 - good will